benwilcock/spring-cloud-gateway-demo/docs/runtime-discovery-and-service-hiding.md

 ...
 ```

-By using these 'logical' server names, the Gateway can discover the true location of these services at runtime.
-We cann this 'runtime-discovery'.
+By using these 'logical' server names, the Gateway can use the Registry to discover the true location of these services at runtime.
+We call this 'runtime-discovery'.

 ## Starting From Scratch

-This really isn't necessary, but if you like to get your hands dirty, here's some pointers of what you need to do to recreate the demo.
+This really isn't necessary, but if you like to get your hands dirty, here's some pointers to help you recreate the demo from scratch.

-### Creating a Greeting service that includes Eureka Discovery Client:
+### Creating a Greeting Service that includes Eureka Discovery Client:

 ```bash
 http https://start.spring.io/starter.zip dependencies==web,actuator,cloud-eureka baseDir==service name==service applicationName==Service groupId==com.scg artifactId==service | tar -xzvf -